 - The President of Ireland is elected to a seven-year term of office and no person may serve more than two terms.
 The current President is Michael D. Higgins.

 - The President, who does not have an executive or policy role, exercises his/her formal powers and functions on the advice of the Government.

 - The President has the power to refer a Bill to the Supreme Court for a judgment on its constitutionality.
 He/she may seek advice from the Council of State and refer the Bill to the Irish Supreme Court for a ruling on whether it complies with the Constitution.

 - The official residence of the President is Áras an Uachtaráin, in the Phoenix Park in Dublin.

-Learn more about the office and role of the President here.
+Visit the President of Ireland website to learn more about the office and role of our President.

 Parliamentary committees play an important role in the business of the Oireachtas.
 They can receive submissions and hear evidence from interested parties or groups; discuss and draft proposals for legislative change; print and publish minutes of evidence and related documents; and require attendance of Ministers to discuss current policies and proposals for legislation.

 - Joint committee

 - At present, there are 40 constituencies in the Republic of Ireland.